 Opening doors to more options for living, learning and leading.

-Many adults with autism spectrum disorder (ASD) and other neuro-diverse abilities face unique challenges in daily living.
+Many adults with autism spectrum disorder (ASD), Down syndrome, traumatic brain injury and other neurodiverse abilities face unique challenges in daily living.
 That’s why it’s critically important to design housing that nurtures a spirit of community, independence and interdependence within a supportive and caring environment.
 It’s also why we’re focused on providing the tools to help residents develop a lifestyle that’s meaningful, productive, connected and fulfilling.

 First Place–Phoenix is the culmination of nearly two decades of dedicated research, travel and ideation.
-One of our noteworthy major studies is Opening Doors: A Discussion of Residential Options for Adults Living with Autism and Related Disorders, which offers a detailed look at market demands and pressing concerns, residential models, goals, guidelines and much more.
-(Find more studies/resources.)
+One of our noteworthy major studies is Opening Doors: A Discussion of Residential Options for Adults Living with Autism and Related Disorders Opens a New Window. , which offers a detailed look at market demands and pressing concerns, residential models, goals, guidelines and much more.
+(Find more studies/resources Opens a New Window. .)